estimated carrier claims to be submitted monthly

 The RPA team has also developed a recent automation for report validation.
 Over the past several months, executive reports were being triggered from the company's reporting platform with incomplete and invalid data (due to upstream batch issues) every week.
 The reports had to be checked to ensure they were accurate and complete before distribution.
-The reporting team was doing manual validation, often early in the morning outside normal working hours.
+The reporting team was doing manual validation, often early in the morning, outside normal working hours.
 By leveraging automation, the RPA team created a process to verify the reports.
-The bots triggered the reports with correct data for distribution and flagged reports with incorrect data for manual review.
-Seventeen reports are validated every day, and since the automation went live in April, there has not been an inaccurate or incomplete report distributed.
+The bots triggered reports with correct data for distribution and flagged reports with incorrect data for manual review.
+Seventeen reports are validated every day, and since the automation went live in April, there hasn't been an inaccurate or incomplete report distributed.

-HBC's Accounts Payable team processes the largest automation volume.
+HBC's accounts payable team processes the largest automation volume.
 Before automation, the three-way match process was extremely time-consuming and manual, leveraging five different applications for data collection related to purchase orders.
 One purchase order could take seven minutes to complete.
 After implementing the automation, the RPA team deployed up to 90 bots to process 1.5 million POs in just three months.
 That was an average of 16,500 POs per day, with 45,000 POs processed in one day at its peak.

 The HBC RPA team has had many RPA successes within the first 12 months of working with UiPath.
-Taylor credits having executive support and a dedicated team as the keys to program success.
+Taylor credits executive support and a dedicated team as the keys to program success.

 "Much of our RPA success is a result of having a motivated and dedicated team that's willing to work hard and persevere through change, including switching automation platforms (and learning a new tool) and shifting business priorities," Taylor said.
 "It's all about holding ourselves accountable and committing to having a positive impact and transforming how we work here at HBC."